Download data from dry-run output

 The download_data.py

-program will also generate a log of
+program will generate a log of

 unique data files (i.e. with all duplicate listings removed), which